 The CSC Holdings Credit Facilities include negative covenants that are substantially similar to the negative covenants contained in the indentures under which the Cablevision Acquisition Notes were issued (see discussion below).
 The Credit Facilities include one financial maintenance covenant (solely for the benefit of the Revolving Credit Facility), consisting of a maximum Consolidated Net Senior Secured Leverage Ratio of 5.0 to 1, which will be tested on the last day of any fiscal quarter but only if on such day there are outstanding borrowings under the CSC Holdings Revolving Credit Facility (including swingline loans but excluding any cash collateralized letters of credit and undrawn letters of credit not to exceed \$15,000).
 The CSC Holdings Credit Facilities contain customary representations, warranties and affirmative covenants.
-In addition, the CSC Holdings Credit Facilities contain customary representations with affiliates, pay dividends, and make acquisitions and dispose of assets.
-If an event of default occurs, the obligations under the CSC Holdings Credit Facilities realities are to consolidate the CSC Holdings Credit Facilities are page in transactions with affiliates, pay dividends, and make acquisitions and dispose of assets.
-If an event of default occurs, the obligations under the CSC Holdings Credit Facilities contain the customary terms are accurated.
+In addition, the CSC Holdings Credit Facilities contains restrictive covenants that limit, among other things, the ability of CSC Holdings and its subsidiaries to incur indebtedness, create liens, engage in mergers, consolidations and other fundamental changes, make investments or loans, engage in transactions with affiliates, pay dividends, and make acquisitions and dispose of assets.
+If an event of default occurs, the obligations under the CSC Holdings Credit Facilities may be accelerated.